Get to know our brain tumour scientist, Professor Geoff Pilkington

 Why are you conducting animal free research?

-Early in my career, I worked in laboratories where live animal studies were ‘the norm’; in vitro work was rare and scorned by many.
+Early in my career, live animal experiments were ‘the norm’; in vitro work was rare and scorned by many.
 However, I had major concerns about being able to replicate the precise biology of the human brain and its diseases in rat and mouse models.

 Once I had established my own research group, I began growing cells from brain tumour patient biopsies and studying their biology using new cellular and molecular techniques.